reneafranco/Sophia-Courses/README.md

 Introduction to IT ------ Satisfated Already ------

-American Politics and the US Constitution ------ Pending ------
+American Politics and the US Constitution ------ Satisfated Already  ------

 Introduction to Physical and Human Geography ------ Satisfated Already ------